JlianSander/AFPreprocessor/README.md

-# AFPreprocessor
+# af_preprocessor

-**AFPreprocessor** is a tool to simplify abstract argumentation frameworks.
+**af_preprocessor** is a tool to simplify abstract argumentation frameworks.
 It reduces the framework to only those arguments of relevance, see <a href="https://www.sciencedirect.com/science/article/pii/S0888613X24000306">Borg and Bex 2024</a> and its use in the argumentation solver <a href="https://github.com/aig-hagen/reducto">reducto</a>.

 ## Build process